 Bock arrived at Navy having compiled an overall record of 1,352-283-4 (82.6%) in 40 seasons as a collegiate volleyball head coach.
 That tally included a mark of 1,252-192 (86.7%) in 34 seasons as the head coach of the women’s program at Juniata and a mark of 100-91-4 (52.3%) in six years as the head coach of the Juniata men’s team.

-Juniata’s women’s teams won at least 30 matches in each of the last 31 seasons and surpassed 40 victories on 10 different occasions during this span.
+Juniata’s women’s teams won at least 30 matches in each of his last 31 seasons and surpassed 40 victories on 10 different occasions during this span.
 The Eagles compiled a staggering 358-14 record (96.2%) against conference foes, and last dropped a match against a conference opponent in 1983.
 And while Juniata competes on the NCAA’s Division III level, Bock’s teams posted a 67-23 record against NCAA Division I programs during his tenure at the school.

 Bock guided the Eagles to each of the 30 NCAA D-III Tournaments that were contested during his time at the school.
 Juniata won NCAA titles in 2004 and 2006, appeared in a total of eight national championship matches and advanced to the semifinal match of the national tournament in 14 of his last 15 seasons and 25 times in all.
 Juniata posted a 94-36 record in the NCAA Tournament under Bock.